 If you write poems, tell stories, compose lyrics, spit bars, or have anything else to say out loud to a supportive audience, this is an event to celebrate your words, ideas and talents in a warm atmosphere.

-The day and evening will be jam-packed with something for the whole family (see below line up), and at 4pm the Open Mic Mehfil will open its mic to young voices from across the region.
-The event is open to all young people in South Yorkshire (14 to 25), both new and experienced performers, and we’re particularly keen to hear from young people of South Asian heritage.
+The day and evening will be jam-packed with something for the whole family (see below line up), and at 4pm the Open Mic Mehfil will open its mic to voices from across the region.
+The event is open to all, both new and experienced performers, we’re particularly keen to hear from young people of South Asian heritage in South Yorkshire (14 to 25).

 Our special guest at the Open Mic Mehfil is spoken word poet, activist, and original member of Leeds Young Authors, Saju Ahmed.